 Looking for small, yet thoughtful DIY gift ideas for Christmas?
-Then you’ll love my Spirit of Christmas in a jar!
-It’s inexpensive and easy to make with tons of ways to personalize your gift in a jar.
+Then you’ll love my 15 Minutes of Christmas in a jar!
+It’s budget-friendly and easy to make, with tons of ways to personalize your gift in a jar.
 And best of all: You’re giving someone 15 minutes of Christmas peace.

 #1 Hot drink